 The quality of surface water depends on the nature of the lithosphere crossed and the different activities that are practiced near these waters.
-At the end of this present study aimed at evaluating the consequences of the different uses of the water that take place near the lake, evaluate certain physicochemical parameters of the water and measure the trace elements in the sediments.
+At the end of this present study aimed at evaluating the consequences of the different uses of the water of Lake Hlan, we led us to inventory the different activities that take place near the lake, evaluate certain physicochemical parameters of the water and measure the trace elements in the sediments.
 It appears that fishing constitutes the direct use of the lake; processing, livestock, agriculture and market gardening are activities practiced near the lake.
 The various analyses show that the water is moderately loaded and polluted by ortho phosphates and ammonium, which is justified by the activities carried out around the lake and the input of waste by runoff.
 The measurement of trace metal elements in the sediments showed a high amount of lead and cadmium, which leads to the assertion that the lake is polluted by trace metal elements and all this constitutes a threat to aquatic species and to humans.